brandur/sorg/content/fragments-drafts/origin.md

 information to reduce the amount of user information being exposed to the target site.
 It still contains an origin domain, but path information is stripped.
-That means that even conscientus (TODO) web browsers can send the header liberally without worrying about leaking user data.
+That means that even conscientious web browsers can send the header liberally without worrying about leaking user data.

 Applications can take advantage of this to implement simplified CSRF protection that checks the value of